ShaodongWei/HbVarFinder/README.md

 # When to use
 This script is to help quickly find hemoglobin structural variants based on tryptic proteomics.

-# Before use
-Before using, it is recommended to re-run the generating_mapping.py script to re-generate the variants table, so that the table is up to date.
-The varaints information is obtained from the [IthaNet](https://www.ithanet.eu/db/ithagenes?action=list&hcat=0b-)

 # Install packages
 ```
 python -m venv hbvarfinder